mir-group/nequip/docs/guide/config.md

 The config file has five main sections: `run`, `data`, `trainer`, `training_module`, `global_options`.
 These top level config entries must always be present.

-Before going into what each section entails, users are advised to take note of OmegaConf's [variable interpolation](https://omegaconf.readthedocs.io/en/latest/usage.html#variable-interpolation) utilities, which may be a useful tool for managing runs.
+## Variable interpolation

-Interpolation can be particularly useful when multiple locations in the config require the same values to be repeated.
+NequIP uses the [Hydra library](https://hydra.cc/) for configurations, which is built on top of the [OmegaConf](https://omegaconf.readthedocs.io) YAML configuration library.
+OmegaConf offers a powerful [variable interpolation](https://omegaconf.readthedocs.io/en/latest/usage.html#variable-interpolation) feature, which includes special "functions" that can be called in variable interpolation expressions.
+These "functions" are called ["resolvers"](https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#resolvers).
-It can also be used to access information like the run name or output directory of the training using [Hydra's built-in resolvers](https://hydra.cc/docs/1.3/configure_hydra/intro/#resolvers-provided-by-hydra).
+Hydra provides [built-in resolvers](https://hydra.cc/docs/1.3/configure_hydra/intro/#resolvers-provided-by-hydra) that allow you to interpolate the run name or output directory into the config.

 NequIP also registers a number of custom resolvers to allow users to do basic integer arithmetic directly in the config file:
 - Integer multiplication: `area: ${int_mul:${width},${height}}`